kkwong44/travelogue/README.md

 ![home-page-registered](/readme/images/home-page-registered.png)

 #### *Access rights for Administrators*

+***User Story #14 - As a Site Admin I can login to the site so that I can create, update and delete my posts without restriction***

 * Allow to login to the site by clicking the "Login" from the menu bar
 * Allow to create a new post by clicking the "New Post" from the menu bar